-Plan Description: Employees of the District that are also members of the LGDTF may voluntarily contribute to the Voluntary Investment Plan, an Internal Revenue Code Section 401(k) defined contribution plan administered by PERA.
+Plan Description: Employees of the District that are also members of the LGDTF may voluntarily contribute to the Voluntary Investment Plan (PERAPlus 401(k) Plan), an Internal Revenue Code Section 401(k) defined contribution plan administered by PERA.
 Title 24, Article 51, Part 14 of the C.R.S., as amended, assigns the authority to establish the Plan provisions to the PERA Board of Trustees.
-PERA issues a publicly available CAFR, which includes additional information on the Voluntary Investment Program.
+PERA issues a publicly available ACFR, which includes additional information on the PERAPlus 401(k) Plan.
 That report can be obtained at www.copera.org/investments/pera-financial-reports.

-Funding Policy: The Voluntary Investment Program is funded by voluntary member contributions up to the maximum limits set by the Internal Revenue Service, as established under Title 24, Article 51, Section 1402 of the C.R.S., as amended.
+Funding Policy: The PERAPlus 401(k) Plan is funded by voluntary member contributions up to the maximum limits set by the Internal Revenue Service, as established under Title 24, Article 51, Section 1402 of the C.R.S., as amended.
 The District does not match any of the employee contributions.
 Employees are immediately vested in their own contributions and investment earnings.
-For the year ended December 31, 2023, program members contributed \$1,200 to the Voluntary Investment Program.
+For the year ended December 31, 2024, program members contributed \$23,372 to the PERAPlus (401(k) Plan.